Generalized cluster structures related to Poisson duals of $\mathrm{SL}_n$: Introduction

 \paragraph{The Poisson bracket.} A general formula for the Poisson bracket is given in~\eqref{eq:bdag}.
-In the cases of $\GL_n$ and $\SL_n$, the Poisson bracket that corresponds to $\pi_{\bg}^{\dagger}$ is given as follows.
+In the cases of $\GL_n$ and $\SL_n$, the Poisson bracket corresponding to $\pi_{\bar{\bg}}^{\dagger}$ is given as follows.
 First, for a smooth function $f \in C^{\infty}(\GL_n)$, set

 second, equip $\gl_n(\mathbb{C})$ and $\sll_n(\mathbb{C})$ with the trace form